What’s the Best Cardamom Substitute? Here are 7 Close Seconds for When You’re in a Pinch

 What Does Green Cardamom Taste Like?

-Green cardamom is described as tasting like an “earthy ginger”: sweet, zesty, spicy, with subtle hints of citrus.
+Green cardamom tastes like an “earthy ginger”: sweet, zesty, spicy, with subtle hints of citrus.
 When green cardamom is used in recipes, you can use both the pods and the seeds for flavoring.
 Just be sure to discard the inedible fibrous green cardamom pods before serving.
 You can also grind the seeds in a coffee grinder or with a mortar and pestle before adding them to your recipe.

 You’ll find green cardamom in chicken and red meat dishes, curries, stews, and desserts, such as Kulfi (an Indian dessert consisting of frozen custard), mulled wine, chai, pistachio-inspired desserts, and sugar cookies.
 Green cardamom also pairs well with other warming spices like nutmeg and cinnamon.
-While it’s certainly pungent, green cardamom is more delicate than black cardamom which has an intense, smoky flavor.
+While it’s certainly pungent, green cardamom is more delicate than black cardamom, which has an intense, smoky flavor.

 What Does Black Cardamom Taste Like?